erfan114/clicopy/README.md

 > [!TIP]
 > The main reason why I wrote this code is [@sajjadcnr12](https://github.com/sajjadcnr12)

+# How to use
+- ▶ Click on the `entry` to copy the url
+- ▶ Double click on the `entry` to edit it

 # Features
 - ✅ Saving your texts into DB within name and description